 - Decide if you want to use a funeral director

 - Check their location

 - Check if the funeral director is NAFD or SAIF-registered

 We’ll take you through each of these steps and what you need to do.

-Remember: even if you’ve used a funeral director to collect the person who has died, you don’t have to use this funeral director to organise the funeral for you.
+Even if you’ve used a funeral director to collect the person who has died, you don’t have to use this funeral director to organise the funeral for you.
 You still have time to look into other options and change funeral director if you need to.
-Learn more.